 Cultural exchange programs promote campers’ cultural sensitivity and curiosity

-Beyond being essential to the operation of Camp Friendship and many other camps like ours, we see first-hand the impact of the cultural exchange program on our American campers.
+Cultural exchange programs are essential to the operation of Camp Friendship and many others.
+Beyond that, we see first-hand the impact of the cultural exchange on our American campers.

-All of a sudden, campers develop a desire to travel the world to meet up with camp friends, to learn more about different cultures, taste the food and see the sights.
-Summer camp could be the first time they are exposed to the notion of becoming a global citizen, and we all know the world needs more people that promote kindness and acceptance.
+All of a sudden, campers develop new perspectives.
+New goals take hold—to travel the world and meet up with camp friends, learn more about different cultures, taste new foods, and see new sights.
+Summer camp could be the first time they are exposed to the notion of becoming a global citizen.
+We all know the world needs more people that promote kindness and acceptance.

-In fact, Camp Friendship was founded on the notion of bringing children together from all over the world, with the hopes of providing a safe space for kids to learn and grow in peace.
-Our international camp counselors and cultural exchange participants only strengthen this mission with the experiences they bring to share with our campers.
+In fact, Camp Friendship was founded on the notion of bringing children together from all over the world.
+Our aim is to provide a safe space for kids to learn and grow in peace.
+International camp counselors holding J-1 visas only strengthen this mission with the experiences they bring to share with our campers.

 Our staff members help campers understand why differences make us special and why they should be celebrated.
 At Camp Friendship it never matters where you are from, but in the same way, it matters immensely.